palladian1/xv6-annotated/spin_locks.md

 instructions might get executed in parallel and then we'd both acquire the lock at the same time -> RACE CONDITION.

-The solution will require hardware support, using "atomic" instructions -- these are hardware instructions that are indivisible; no other code can execute in between ours.
+The solution will require hardware support, using *atomic* instructions -- these are hardware instructions that are indivisible; no other code can execute in between ours.
 One example is the x86 instruction `xchg`, which atomically reads a value from memory, updates it to a new value, and returns the old value.